 First and foremost is that the purchaser of a property which is subject to CC&Rs is automatically enrolled as a member of an HOA that is responsible for enforcing the CC&Rs and managing the common area improvements within the HOA.
 Membership in the HOA is not optional.
 When a buyer purchases a property within an HOA they automatically become a member of the Association and as such they become a part-owner or investor in this non-profit corporation.

 The CC&Rs impose financial obligations on the property owners within the HOA as well as rules and restrictions on how the property may be utilized and in some instances on how the physical improvements to the individual lots are constructed and maintained.
 In most instances the CC&Rs include architectural covenants which can dictate everything from the physical appearance of the homes and other improvements to the size of the homes.

-The CC&Rs also include a detailed description of the General Common Elements; i.e. those improvements within the HOA that are shared by all of the members of the association; the Limited Common Elements, improvements that are designated for the exclusive use of one or more, but not all of the association members; and the Limited Elements, which are those improvements that are exclusively used by a single owner.
+The CC&Rs also include a detailed description of the General Common Elements; i.e. those improvements within the HOA that are owned and shared by all of the members of the association, in common; the Limited Common Elements, which are improvements that are designated for the exclusive use of one or more, but not all of the Association members; and the Limited Elements, which are those improvements that are exclusively used by a single owner.
 The definitions of the “common elements” are more exacting and relevant in a condominium setting but they apply to a traditional HOA as well.

 From the perspective of a potential buyer the General Common Elements are an important factor because they determine the magnitude of the HOAs responsibility with respect to maintenance of the common areas.
 In a condominium it is typical for the Association to be responsible for the exteriors of the buildings in which the residential units are located.
 Whereas in a more conventional HOA setting the individual homeowners are more often responsible for maintaining their home and the other improvements located on their lot.